…his ability to connect with audiences, using music and words, was, and remains, unmatched…

 The musician, the man

-Bernstein was a conductor, a pianist, a composer, a lyricist, a teacher, a poet, a writer, a father, a friend, a colleague, an activist, a humanist, and a concerned citizen.
+Bernstein was a conductor, a pianist, a composer, a lyricist, a teacher, a poet, a writer, a father, a friend, a colleague, an activist, a humanitarian, and a concerned citizen.

 He was a man of his amazing times, whose echo still resounds, perhaps more loudly today than ever before.